Workers’ Compensation Back Injury Claims in AZ

 Suffering an injury at work is tough enough without having issues obtaining the workers compensation benefits you are legally entitled to receive.
 Back injuries specifically are usually debilitating and require bed rest, making it difficult for the injured to work, especially in a physically demanding occupation.

 If you or a loved one has suffered back trauma at work, it is likely the victim has lost wages and gained medical bills.
 The Phillips Law Group is here to help victims like you.
-With an aggressive approach to employment law, the goal of our Phoenix workers' compensation lawyers is to recover the MAXIMUM amount of compensation an injured worker is eligible to receive.
+With an aggressive approach to employment law, the goal of our Tucson workers' compensation lawyers is to recover the MAXIMUM amount of compensation an injured worker is eligible to receive.

 We proudly represent injured workers throughout the southwest through our offices in Arizona, Utah and California, and accept clients from the following areas: